 Summer Camp for Educators!

-for the ULTIMATE professional development experience!
+Join us for the ULTIMATE professional development experience!

 Summer camp isn’t just for kids anymore!
 Come experience Alaska in a totally unique adventure while immersing yourself in the Iditarod for nine days!
+2020 Summer camp: $875

 The town of Wasilla is home base for the rest of the camp session.
-Educational sessions will be presented by mushers, authors, master teachers, volunteers, and more.
+Educational sessions or experiences for the campers will be presented by mushers, authors, master teachers, volunteers, and more.
 Campers will have the chance to explore the surrounding area by taking field trips as a group, as well as having some time to explore on their own.
 Special projects and opportunities for campers and their classes to be involved in the race will be introduced and started!
 Camp is just the beginning of your journey down the trail!

-A highlight of the summer camp session is attending the Volunteer Picnic at Iditarod Headquarters that coincides with the first day of signups for the 2017 Iditarod.
+A highlight of the summer camp session is attending the Volunteer Picnic at Iditarod Headquarters that coincides with the first day of signups for the next Iditarod.
 Meet mushers, get autographs, and collect artifacts to take back and share with your students!

 Why attend?
 Annie Kelley says….